ryangamble/trendr/README.md

 For more information on how to run the frontend individually, see `react-frontend/README.md`

 ## Setup Pre-Commit Linters
-### Backend
 1. Copy `hooks/pre-commit` to `.git/hooks`
-2. When making a commit, make sure your trendr python venv is active and all packages are installed with `pip install -r requirements.txt`
+2. When making a commit, make sure your trendr python venv is active and all python/node packages are up to date with `pip install -r requirements.txt` and from react-frontend `yarn install`
 3. On commit, black should automatically reformat the trendr subdirectory if needed

 Note: This will likely break committing from Github desktop.
 Either make commits from the command line or don't setup the pre-commit and instead run `black trendr` from the root of the project to manually reformat the code

-### Frontend